-Huntington's disease (HD), sometimes referred to as Huntington's Chorea, is a genetic nerve disorder that affects the brain.
-HD causes the degeneration of nerves in the brain, which leads to decreased muscle coordination, cognitive decline, and psychiatric problems.
+Huntington's disease (HD), sometimes referred to as Huntington's chorea, is a genetic disorder that affects the brain.
+HD is one of many types of possible degenerative brain disorders, and like other such disorders, Huntington's disease progressively leads to decreased coordination, cognitive decline, and psychiatric problems.

 Physical symptoms include:

 Cognitive symptoms include:

 In order to be awarded Social Security disability benefits, you must show either that you meet the requirements of a listing Social Security's listing of impairments or that you no longer have the physical or mental capacity for work.

 Huntington's disease can be assessed under either the neurological disorders listing for neurodegenerative diseases (11.17) or, if the disabling symptoms are all cognitive or mental in nature, under the mental listing for neurocognitive diseases (12.02).

 Neurodegenerative disease.
 To show that your HD meets the criteria for disability under the neurological listing, you must have one of the following:

 Note that marked means worse than moderate, but less than extreme.

 For children with juvenile-onset HD, meeting the first set of symptoms will qualify them for disability benefits through the SSI program (if they meet the financial requirements).